pthaden/likeahouseafire.com/_posts/2014-04-23-how-i-got-started-on-oracle-java-cloud.md

 Thought to type up how I got NetBeans deploying to Java Cloud today.

-There are some [good videos](https://cloud.oracle.com/videos?subcatID=1383678927161) buried under the Resources menu, along with a few other good resources in there.
-I'm kicking myself, because I didn't stumble onto these resources until I saw them on the demo `welcome-app` that gets deployed by default when your Java Cloud gets provisioned.
-This despite the well-labeled `Resources` menu at the top of the cloud.oracle.com page that literally pointed at these resources.
+There are some [good videos](https://cloud.oracle.com/videos?subcatID=1383678927161) buried under the `Resources` menu at [cloud.oracle.com](https://cloud.oracle.com/home), along with a few other good resources in there.
+I'm kicking myself, because I didn't stumble onto these resources until I saw them on the demo app that gets deployed by default when your Java Cloud gets provisioned.
+This despite the well-labeled Resources menu at the top of the Cloud home page that literally pointed at these resources.

 Resources.
 Who knew?

-Scroll down past the customer stories and you'll find some short vignettes such as:
+Scroll down past the customer stories videos and you'll find some short vignettes such as:

 #####Getting Started with the Oracle Java Cloud Service
 <iframe width="560" height="315" src="//www.youtube.com/embed/WiSiwP1O0Jc" frameborder="0"> </iframe>